 “I think health professionals crave the same respect, dignity and inclusion in issues that matter greatly in their lives, too.”

 One of the most compelling parts of this essay was a description of Sue’s oncologist.
 She wrote:

 “When I was going through cancer treatment, I wanted to see my oncologist’s heart.
 She never allowed me a peek in.
-She had a constructed a tall, seemingly impenetrable wall around her heart and it was protected by the system-built lack of time she spent with me.
+She had constructed a tall, seemingly impenetrable wall around her heart, and it was protected by the system-built lack of time she spent with me.

 Just last week I received a surprisingly hostile reader comment in response to what I thought was a relatively benign blog article – specifically on doctor-patient communication and the value of listening to one’s patients.
 What’s not to love, right?

 The comment-writer was a physician using his real name, who wrote:

 “ Damn right.
 Wah wah wah.
 We’re already an hour behind and we have 6 people waiting, 10 FMLA forms to fill out, 62 prescriptions to refill, and more.
 Get a therapist.”